practical-computer/practical-error-handling-js/README.md

 ### Handling the initial page load

-- Render any error list items that should be visible on the initial page load with the `data-visible` attribute
+- Render any error list items that should be visible on the initial page load with the `data-pf-error-visible` attribute
 - Mark the invalid inputs with:
   - `aria-invalid=true`
-  - `data-initial-load-errors`
+  - `data-pf-initial-load-errors`

 To reflect any other errors that might be present from the Constraint Validation API, you can use the `reflectConstraintValidationForInitialLoad` method in `@practical-computer/error-handling/element-utilities`.

-This method will skip any `form.elements` with blank values, or the `data-initial-load-errors` attribute.
+This method will skip any `form.elements` with blank values, or the `data-pf-initial-load-errors` attribute.

 ### Server-side errors